 I have committed myself to a lifetime of self-mastery and dedication to being a disciple of my highest self.
 I compassionately and lovingly embrace both the light and the dark within myself, understanding that true acceptance, wholeness, and balance comes from unifying all that we are.
 It’s from this place of showing up fully for myself that I now show up in service to others.

 Here is the essence of what I believe: We are divine beings who get to play human for an indeterminate but finite period of time.
 Each of us is the empowered creator and leader of our own life and reality—once we fully commit to waking up and owning our experience in this world.
 As we do so, we recognize a deeper truth, which is that everything and everyone is interconnected.
 Our collectively created and held story of separation has brought illness to humanity and to all life on earth, but it doesn’t have to be this way.
 Ultimately, creating the more beautiful world that each of us knows within our hearts is possible begins within each and every one of us and expands from there.
-Heaven and hell are not what lie beyond death but rather what create while we live.
+Heaven and hell are not places that exist beyond death but rather what we create while we live.
 Everything is spiritual, including the imperfection and messiness of our human existence.

 I guide conscious leaders on their path of self-mastery so they can share their gifts with the world powerfully and authentically.
 Beyond the limits of what you believe is possible lies something much greater.
 For those who are curious and bold enough, I show what’s possible.